757.287.1800

 (1733 - 1815; photo Creative Commons)

 One of the most influential masters of Okinawa's indigenous martial art Te ["hand"].
-Te was practiced mainly in the Okinawan towns of Shuri, later called Shuri-Te [首里手], in Naha, later called Naha-Te [那覇手], in its port village Tomari, later called Tomari-Te [泊手], and in Itoman.
+Te was practiced mainly in the Okinawan towns of Shuri, later called Shuri-Te [首里手], in Naha, later called Naha-Te [那覇手], in Tomari, later called Tomari-Te [泊手], and in Itoman.

 Prominent student of Sensei Sakugawa's and supposed to be the creator of the Shuri-Te system, which is considered to be the most indigenous style of Okinawan Te, less influenced by Chinese martial arts.